alexandreacm/AppCounter/README.md

 ## 💻 Project

-An example application to implement counter with redux, react-redux,
+An example application to implement the counter with redux, react-redux,
 @reduxjs/toolkit.

 # Team